 In late June, 20% of unemployed respondents reported that their spending exceeded income.
 That share basically held steady in July, before declining by the end of August.
-The share then increased by mid-September and held at about 30% through October, or increased by about 50%.
+The share then increased by mid-September and held at about 30% through October, and then rose slightly by November - a total increase of more than 50%.
 In contrast, just about 10% of respondents employed full-time reported that their spending exceeded income and this share held steady across the five waves.
-We find evidence of a significant divergence (p < .05) in household financial fragility between employed and unemployed respondents in the weeks between early August and mid-September and between early August and mid-October, the time period coinciding with the expiration of the PUC, the \$600 UI benefit.
+We find evidence of a significant divergence (p < .05) in household financial fragility between employed and unemployed respondents in the weeks between early August and mid-September, between early August and mid-October, and between early August and mid-November, the time period coinciding with the expiration of the PUC, the \$600 UI benefit.
 In contrast, we see no such divergence between June and August while the PUC was in effect and, in fact we find no other significant differences comparing across months or employment statuses.

 We see a similar set of trends for unemployed respondents' inability to pay their bills on time.
 About 10% of unemployed respondents found themselves short of funds from late June through early August, almost twice the share of employed respondents.
-But, while employed respondents saw no increase in difficulty paying bills through early October, the share of unemployed respondents facing difficulty with bill payment sharply increased, doubling from 11% in August to 22% in October.
+But, while employed respondents saw no increase in difficulty paying bills through early October, the share of unemployed respondents facing difficulty with bill payment sharply increased, more than doubling from 11% in August to 24% in November.
 Over the weeks following the expiration of the PUC, the increase in difficulty with bill payment was significantly greater (p < .01) for unemployed workers than full time workers, where we saw no such change in the difference between June and August.

 During the summer of 2020, 38% of unemployed workers reported that that they had little to no savings for short-term needs, or about twice as high as for working full-time, at about 20%.
-But, while that latter 20% share held fairly constant for employed workers through the fall of 2020, the share of unemployed workers lacking short-term savings increased by almost 10 percentage points, to 47% of all unemployed workers by September/October of 2020.
+But, while that latter 20% share held fairly constant for employed workers through the fall of 2020, the share of unemployed workers lacking short-term savings increased by almost 10 percentage points, to 47% of all unemployed workers by September/October/November of 2020.
 Here too, this divergence in the weeks after the expiration of the PUC was significant (p < .05), where changes in the gaps were not significant over the course of the summer of 2020.

-Finally, in August of 2020, 17% of unemployed workers reported putting off a major purchase, about the same share as among all other workers.
-But here too, in the weeks after the expiration of the PUC, we saw significant divergence (p < .05) and, by October, the share of unemployed workers putting off a purchase had risen to 23% against just 15% of workers employed full-time.
-The PUC may have served as an "automatic stabilizer" for the economy, but its expiration threatens to undercut consumer expenditures when they were needed most.
+Finally, in August of 2020, 32% of unemployed workers reported that their financial situation was causing them stress, about 15 percentage points higher than the share of employed respondents.
+But here too, in the weeks after the expiration of the PUC, we saw significant divergence (p < .01) and, by November, the share of unemployed workers whose financial situation was causing them stress had risen to 49% against just 22% of workers employed full-time - a 27 percentage point gap (p < .001).
+The PUC may have served as an "automatic stabilizer" for the economy, but its expiration threatens to undercut consumer expenditures and financial resilience.